 Councilor Saums went on to note that the Budget Review Committee has been working to find something meaningful the town could do to reduce expenses.
 He stated because the town's Finance Committees and Administrations have spent many years working to reduce expenses the Committee has not been able to finding anything.
-However, he stated the Committee to Review the Budget Process began to look at their Debt Service as an area for potential savings.
-He stated although Ledyard was among the lowest in the State for total debt, that their current debt service expense was \$4.4 million a year, explaining this was to pay down the cost of their Capital Projects along with the Interest

-Costs Associated with Borrowing (bonding) the money.
-He stated the only way to reduce their debt services and to eliminate the need to borrow (bond) funding was to seta-side funding each year for large improvement projects (roof replacement projects, etc.) as they were currently doing for the replacement of large pieces of equipment such as emergency services apparatus like fire trucks and public works equipment.
-However, he stated to implement a long-term facilities improvement plan would require the town to put more money in their Capital Non-Recurring Account each year, which would cost the taxpayers more in the short-term to save money in the long-term.
+However, he stated the Committee to Review the Budget Process began to look at their Debt Service as an area potential savings.
+He stated although Ledyard was among the lowest in the State for total debt, that their current debt service expense was \$4.1 million a year, explaining this was to pay down the cost of the project along with the interest costs associated to borrowing (bonding) the money.
+He stated the only way to reduce their debt services and eliminate the need to borrow (bond) funding was to set-a-side funding each year for large improvement projects (roof replacement projects, etc.) as they were currently doing for the replacement of large pieces of equipment such as emergency apparatus like fire trucks and public works equipment.
+However, he stated to implement a long-term facilities improvement plan would require the town put more money their Capital Non-Recurring Account each year, which would cost the taxpayers more in te short-term to save money in the long-term.